search

 What is an Exness Professional account?

 Exness offers three types of professional accounts: the "Low Spread Account," the "Zero Account," and the "Pro Account."
 Designed for experienced intermediate and advanced traders, these three account types differ in terms of spreads and trading fees.
-While the Low Spread Account and Zero Account incur trading fees, they allow you to trade with ultra-low spreads starting from 0.0 pips.With the Pro Account, you can trade at low cost with no commissions and tight spreads.
+While trading fees apply to the Low Spread Account and Zero Account, you can trade with ultra-low spreads starting from 0.0 pips.With the Pro Account, you can trade with no commissions and tight spreads to keep costs low.

-Hedging Transactions Between Accounts Within the Same Account or Across Multiple Accounts
+Hedging Transactions Within the Same Account or Across Multiple Accounts

 Exness does not prohibit hedging across a single account or multiple accounts.
 Hedging is a trading strategy in which you simultaneously hold both a long position and a short position of the same size in the same currency pair.
-By hedging, you can offset gains and losses on your open positions, allowing you to hedge against the risk of sudden price fluctuations while still aiming for significant profits.Some other brokers prohibit hedging altogether, or prohibit hedging across multiple accounts, to prevent fraudulent trading or a deterioration in market liquidity.
+By hedging, you can offset the gains or losses from your open positions, allowing you to hedge against the risk of sudden price fluctuations while still aiming for the opportunity to generate significant profits.Some other brokers prohibit hedging altogether, or prohibit hedging across multiple accounts, to prevent fraudulent trading or the deterioration of market liquidity.

 同一口座・複数口座間の両建て取引 同一口座・複数口座間の両建て取引

-When engaging in hedging trades, it is important to note that transaction costssuch as spreads and trading feesare effectively doubled because you are opening both long and short positions.
-However, while trading fees apply to Exness’s Low Spread and Zero accounts, you can still keep total transaction costs low and execute hedging trades thanks to industry-leading tight spreads starting from 0 pips.Other account types also offer commission-free trading and low spreads, allowing you to enjoy hedging while aiming for significant profits through high-leverage trading while minimizing losses.
+When engaging in hedging trades, it is important to note that since you are opening both long and short positions, trading costs—such as spreads and commissions—are effectively doubled.
+However, while Exness’s Low Spread and Zero accounts do incur commissions, they offer industry-leading tight spreads starting from 0 pips, allowing you to keep total trading costs low while executing hedging trades.Other account types also offer commission-free trading and low spreads, allowing you to enjoy hedging while aiming for significant profits through high-leverage trading while minimizing losses.

 note